tgiachi/Lilly.Engine/docs/docs/tutorials/voxel-world.md

 - Create biomes with different terrain
 - Add mobs and AI

-Check out the [Voxel Plugin source](../../src/Lilly.Voxel.Plugin/) for more advanced features!
+Check out the Voxel Plugin source code in `src/Lilly.Voxel.Plugin/` for more advanced features!